Here’s What a Financial Adviser Says You Should Get Mom on Mother’s Day

 Note: The Q & A interview below has been edited for clarity.

-The National Retail Federation says 86% of all Americans will celebrate Mother’s Day this year and will spend an estimated $180 per person.
-As a financial professional, what do you think about this level of spending for Mother’s Day?
+Q: As a financial professional, what do you think about this level of spending for Mother’s Day?

-From my personal experience, I don’t feel that you need to spend a lot of money for Mother’s Day to truly show your love and appreciation.
+A: From my personal experience, I don’t feel that you need to spend a lot of money for Mother’s Day to truly show your love and appreciation.

 I believe that mothers in general are selfless individuals to begin with, so we don’t need to be showered with gifts.
 On the contrary, I know for me personally that I’m happiest when I’m creating memories with my family [rather] than being showered with gifts.